| A Review of the Aphrodite Hills Hotel –

 There are also a few restaurants up in the village square that have a deal with the hotel offering 20% off.
 We dined in the Cypriot Taverna Pithari on our final evening and enjoyed an endless array of Meze for 17euros per person – it was delicious, the service was great and it was quite something dining in the warm evening air at sunset.
 The perfect end to our holiday away.

-We like to try new places each time we go away but I wouldn’t hesitate to come back to the Thomson Sensatori Cyprus.
+We like to try new places each time we go away but I wouldn’t hesitate to come back to TUI’s Sensatori Resort in Cyprus.
 Our mission was for pure rest and relaxation but there are so many tours, cruises and trips you can organise with your rep who was always there and spot on.

-Here’s to a fantastic holiday and one of the best we’ve been on yet.
+Here’s to a fantastic holiday at The Aphrodite Hills Hotel.
 We were both so relaxed (and tanned!) by the end of it, and although we came home a few lbs heavier on the scales it was pure paradise.

 What are you waiting for?